pupper/pupper-example/README.md

 ```

 ### React side
-On the React side we connect to the same WebSocket as PHP and create a `SocketProvider` that hydrates it to its children components.
+On the React side we connect to the same WebSocket as PHP and create a `SocketProvider` that hydrates it to its child components.

 We bind it to the 'hash' event.
 ```js